machzqcq/saucelabs/README.md

 @browser.quit
 ````

-A simple ruby code example with selenium:
+A simple ruby code example with selenium and executing locally:

 ````ruby
 require 'saucelabs'